chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 flux, deoxygenation, ocean acidification, and ocean warming, and are considered to have cumulative negative impacts.
-On the contrary, increasing export POC flux, oxygenation, ocean basification, and ocean cooling can be considered to have cumulative positive impacts.
+On the contrary, increasing export POC flux, oxygenation, ocean basification, and ocean cooling can have cumulative positive impacts.
 Here, we have also created a function to calculate cumulative negative and positive impacts caused by climate change hazards.

 ``` r
 cum_imp <- function(r){